Viniciusmoda/multi-temporal-crop-classification/README.md

 * ```evaluate_pixel_based_methods.py``` contains code for XGBoost, SVM and RandomForest classification

+* ```data_generator.py``` assumes that each time series is stored as a separate csv with the NDVI values stored under the column 'NDVI'.
+It does nearest neighbor interpolation to fix missing values.

-* Platform: Python3, Keras, Tensorflow, Scikit
+* Python version and required packages: Python3, Keras, Tensorflow, Scikit

 * Use Hufkens et al. to download MODIS data.